mjwelchphd/GalaxyRevisited/README.md

 GalaxyContext(galaxyId: "3FD3A941-9B57-4A15-8A3E-1C0FA9D62FF1", name: "Milky Way Galaxy", magnitude: -6.5, distance: 123, constellation: "Sagittarius")
 ```

-At this point, the possibility exists (through hacking or other interference) that the galaxyId is not valid, and besides, the galaxy has to be looked up in Fluent to post updates, so we use this code to read the galaxy, then write the new contents:
+At this point, the possibility exists (through hacking or other interference) that the galaxyId is not valid, and besides, the galaxy has to be looked up in Fluent to post updates, so we use this code to update the galaxy, then write the new contents:

 ```swift
 galaxyModel.update(update: galaxyContext)